cmcummings/cmcummings/README.md

 #### Languages
 - Adept at Python and Lua
-- Experienced with of HTML, CSS, JavaScript, and Java
+- Experienced with HTML, CSS, JavaScript, and Java

 #### Fun facts
 * Started out coding on Roblox using Lua.